HalFrgrd/wirelesskeyboard/electronics/electronics.md

 ## MOSFETS
+Is a more advanced FET.
+The gate is insulated from the channel.

 Depletion mode: current can flow between Drain and Source when no voltage is applied.
 A negative voltage stops the flow.